At Google I/O 2026, Google turned Search into its most important AI platform.

 The most interesting part of the event may be what Google did not say

-In recent months, a simplistic — almost magical — narrative has built up around GEO, AEO, and AI Optimization: supposed revolutionary techniques for “optimizing content for AI.”
+In recent months, a narrative that is often simplistic, almost magical, has built up around GEO, AEO, and AI Optimization, made of supposed miracle techniques for “optimizing content for AI.”

 But reading the official announcements carefully reveals a very different reality.